x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365.md

 - The Microsoft 365 or Office 365 connector that you configure authenticates your device or application with Microsoft 365 or Office 365 using an IP address.
 Your device or application can send email using any address (including ones that can't receive mail), as long as the address uses one of your domains.
 The email address doesn't need to be associated with an actual mailbox.
 For example, if your domain is contoso.com, you could send from an address like do_not_reply@contoso.com.

 - Microsoft 365 or Office 365 SMTP relay uses a connector to authenticate the mail sent from your device or application.
-This allows Microsoft 365 or Office 365 to relay those messages to your own mailboxes as well as external recipients.
-Microsoft 365 or Office 365 SMTP relay is very similar to direct send except that it can send mail to external recipients.
+This allows Microsoft 365 or Office 365 to relay those messages to your own mailboxes and external recipients.
+Microsoft 365 or Office 365 SMTP relay is similar to direct send except that it can send mail to external recipients.

 - Due to the added complexity of configuring a connector, direct send is recommended over Microsoft 365 or Office 365 SMTP relay, unless you must send email to external recipients.
 To send email using Microsoft 365 or Office 365 SMTP relay, your device or application server must have a static IP address or address range.
 You can't use SMTP relay to send email directly to Microsoft 365 or Office 365 from a third-party hosted service, such as Microsoft Azure.
 For more information, see [Troubleshoot outbound SMTP connectivity issues in Azure](/azure/virtual-network/troubleshoot-outbound-smtp-connectivity).